KerryMaths/weatherApp/README.md

 	- Download dependencies: `npm install && bower install `

 How to run
+- To host app locally:
-- run `gulp watch` to host app locally
+	- in Terminal run: `gulp watch`

-To Do
-- add different waether icons
-- randomly change bkg & input color should match
-- add media query for table
+	- or Command-line run: `$gulp watch`